antoinecarton/antoinecarton.github.io/index.md

     date: Aug 2013 - Jun 2014
     link: https://www.weka.fr/
     description: |
       Worked at WEKA as a Java engineer on WEKA and 'Techniques de l'Ingenieur' websites.
+Also managing releases, deployments and production operations.
     skills:
       - Java
       - Spring